tomsstuff101/reminders/README.md

 # Reminder App

-Developed as a team of three in 4 days, to grow skills in Node.js, Express.js and MYSQL
+Developed as a team of three in 4 days, to grow skills in Node.js, Express.js and MYSQL.

 The app allows individual users to sign on with a dashboard showing their list of reminders and competion deadlines dates.
 Reminders can be edited and deleted and the user can sign out.

 #### Sign-in / Sign-up